Helias Doundoulakis: Office of Strategic Services (OSS)

-George Doundoulakis was trained in the Morale Operations (MO) and Special Operations (SO) branches.
+George Doundoulakis was trained in the Morale Operations and Special Operations branches.
 He was dispatched to Volos, Greece where he coordinated 7,000 Greek leftist rebels into a unified fighting force.
 He provided food, weapons, and materials for his irregular army through OSS bases in Turkey.
 Entrenched in the impassable Pelion Mountains of Thessaly, they destroyed Greece's eastern railway system and Volos' maritime link to Athens, effectively choking the German Army.
 George was promoted to first sergeant and awarded the Legion of Merit.

 Post-war

 Helias Doundoulakis settled in Brooklyn, New York, upon completion of his duties in the U.S. Army.
 He received a bachelor's degree in civil engineering from the City College of New York, and a master's degree in structural engineering from Brooklyn Polytechnic under the GI Bill.
 Helias Doundoulakis met Rita (née Gianoplus), of Diplatanos and Agrinion, Greece, and were married in 1952.
 They had four sons and ten grandchildren.